caiks/TBOT03/README.md

 ### Actor node

 The `TBOT03` actor node has similar active structures to `TBOT02`.
 Structure `struct001` defines a two *level* active structure.
 There are 12 *level* one actives, each with a fixed non-overlapping field-of-view of 30 degrees, and 1 *level* two active.
 The *level* one active *history size* defaults to 10,000 *events*.
 The *level* two active *size* defaults to 1,000,000 *events*.
+By default each active's induce operation will be called at regular intervals, unless *induction* is explicity disabled.

-The principal difference between `TBOT02` and `TBOT03` is not in the active structures, however, but in the actor's update and its modes of action.
+The principal differences between `TBOT02` and `TBOT03` are not in the active structures, however, but in the actor's update and its modes of action.

 The actor's update has been simplified in `TBOT03`.
 The update no longer does record collection, collision avoidance or navigation, but instead it has a simple set of state transitions.
 If it's current state is an action state, `LEFT`, `AHEAD` or `RIGHT`, the turtlebot publishes a velocity or twist request.
 While moving it monitors its odometry.
-When the turtlebot has moved ahead the required distance, or rotated through the required angle, it publishes a stop request, and sets its state to `WAIT_ODOM`.
+When the turtlebot has moved ahead the required distance, or rotated through the required angle, it publishes a stop request (zero velocity and twist), and sets its state to `WAIT_ODOM`.
 While in this state it continues to check its pose until it has stopped moving.
 It then changes its state to `WAIT_SCAN`.
 In this state it waits until there has been a complete scan by the lidar whereupon it transitions to the `STOP` state.
 There it stays until given a new action state.
 So having started by being given an action state, the turtlebot finishes having (a) performed the action, and (b) taken a full scan while completely stationary.
 The time required for a complete action cycle varies but each cycle always yields only one configuration record and one active *event*.
-This is a change from `TBOT02` where the *events* were captured at regular intervals, regardless of the action requested.
-Now motor actions and sensor data are atomic.
+This is a change from `TBOT02` where the *events* were captured at regular intervals, regardless of the action requested or what state the actor was in.
+Now motor actions and sensor data are atomic and synchronised.

+By contrast, although `TBOT02` sometimes did constrain each *slice* so that it spanned a small physical space, the *slices* were, nonetheless, often still too large partly due to the smearing of the lidar data when in motion.
+In `TBOT03` the turtlebot is stationary between actions similarly to the motion of a pigeon's head as it walks.
+Another analogy would be a duck's motion if it were to paddle through syrup.
+This should improve the map between *slice* and configuration space.

-The update takes a very short time to process the state transitions, and so can be called frequently, defaulting to 10 milliseconds.
-In this way, the turtlebot acts as quickly as possible.
+The update only takes a short time to process the state transitions, and so it can be called frequently.
+It defaults to 10 milliseconds.
+In this way, the turtlebot moves as quickly as possible.

-All of the rest of turtlebot's behaviour is controlled by the act callback, according to the mode.
+All of the rest of turtlebot's behaviour is controlled by the act operation, according to the mode.
 Regardless of mode, the turtlebot only acts if the current actor state is `STOP`.
 When it first finds that it has stopped after an action it  records the configuration and then updates the active *levels* with the current *event*.
 The *levels* are updated in sequence from lowest to highest, running the active updates within a *level* in parallel threads.
 The actor then processes the mode if set.

-In mode 1 the turtlebot merely sets the actor state to `AHEAD`.
+In mode 1 the turtlebot only action is to set the actor state to `AHEAD`.
 This is the JSON configuration in `actor.json` -
 ```json
 {
 	"structure" : "struct001",